Top 12 High Calorie Foods for Babies

-Parents want to ensure that their baby consumes sufficient nutrients and calories to keep their energy levels high and fulfil the daily requirement of minerals in the body.
+As a new parent, you will want to ensure that your baby gets sufficient nutrients and calories to keep his energy levels high and fulfil the daily requirement of minerals in the body.
 As babies are continuously growing, it is vital to ensure that there is no shortage of good food and that the same is fed to them on a timely basis.
 The ideal calorie intake for infants is between 430 and 844 calories per day, depending on the age, size, and gender of the baby.

-In the initial four to five months after birth, the mother’s milk and formulated milk is the only food item which is given to the baby.
-Solid foods can be slowly introduced there-after in the form of purees and mashed mixtures.
+In the initial six months of the baby’s birth, breast milk and formula milk are the only sources of nutrition for a baby.
+Solid foods can be introduced there-after in the form of purees and mashed mixtures.